shiyanboxer/Startup-Success-Predictor-v2/Documentation/5_Test_Contribute_Version.md

 5. Submit a pull request

 ## Versioning
-As of Janary 2nd, 2021, there is only 1 version of the API available for use.
+As of January 2nd, 2021, there is only 1 version of the API available for use.

 ### Version 1
 **Requirements**
-- Enter numbers (type float) into "Total Funding" and "Founding Year" box
+- Enter numbers (type float) into the "Total Funding" and "Founding Year" box
 - Press "Enter Details" to see results

 **Endpoints**